Seikho/evtstore/readme.md

 # EvtStore

-> "Pretty Type Safe(tm)" CQRS and Event Sourcing for Node.js with TypeScript
+> Type safe CQRS and Event Sourcing for Node.js with TypeScript

 ## Why